pnp/List-Formatting/view-samples/internal-cv/README.md

 ![trigger condition](./assets/Trigger-Condition.png)

 ## More info and details
-The image icons displayed on the upper right corner of the toolbar are hosted in this GitHub repository.
-You can download them and edit the JSON code (eg. row number 226) to display the icons, so that your corporate repository is used as internal source.
+The image icons displayed on the upper right corner of the toolbar and the hovercards' footer images are hosted in this GitHub repository.
+However, you can download them and edit the JSON lines of code (eg. row number 241) to display them independently through internal link.
+For example, you may want to use a SharePoint repository as private source.

 💡 You can find out more about the split operator in a [detailed article](https://michelcarlo.com/2022/09/10/two-approaches-to-replace-all-occurrences-of-a-value-in-a-string-using-sharepoint-list-formatting-replaceall-split-join/) written by [**Michel Mendes**](https://www.linkedin.com/in/michelcarlo) and an [amazing implementation](https://github.com/pnp/List-Formatting/tree/master/column-samples/number-zero-to-ten-rating) shared by [**Tetsuya Kawahara**](https://www.linkedin.com/in/tetsuya-kawahara-730498180).